cevr/ftld/README.md

     });
 }

-// if there are any async computations, it will return a Task function doSomething(): Task<
+// if there are any async computations, it will return an Async Task function doSomething(): AsyncTask<
   SomeError | OtherError | UnwrapNoneError,
-  Promise<number>
+  number
 > {
   return Do(function* ($) {
     const a: number = yield* $(